Sinus Lift & Bone Grafts

 View Cancun Cosmetic Dentistry Reviews all on video!

 Bone Grafting is the replacement or augmentation of the portion of the jaw bone that anchors the teeth.
 It’s a surgical procedure that’s often done to reverse the loss or resorption of bone that may have occurred due to tooth loss, trauma, disease or ill-fitting dentures; and to rebuild the bone structure beneath the gums in preparation for the placement of dental implants or other tooth replacements.

-When bone graft is implanted in the jaw, it doesn't just simply fill a void in the bone; it may also help promote new bone growth in that location.
-When successful, bone grafting can restore both the height and width of your jaw bone.
-Bone grafts are placed by material provided from "Bone banks" and it is a procedure that helps you get Dental Implants when your jawbone is shrinking.
+When a bone graft is implanted in the jaw, it doesn’t just simply fill a void in the bone; it may also help promote new bone growth in that location.
+When successful, bone grafting can restore both the height and width of your jawbone.
+Bone grafts are placed with material provided from “Bone banks” and it is a procedure that helps you get Dental Implants when your jawbone is shrinking.

-Healthy jaw bone structures are critical for tooth retention and good oral health, as well as for aesthetic reasons.
-When bone is missing, or of poor quality, teeth don't function, feel or look as well as they should, or may fall out.
+Healthy jawbone structures are critical for tooth retention and good oral health, as well as for aesthetic reasons.
+When bone is missing, or of poor quality, teeth don’t function, feel or look as well as they should, or may even fall out.
 When teeth are missing, the mouth area of the face eventually loses structure, a cause for concern for most patients.

-The following are some of the most common factors that may contribute to jaw bone deterioration and loss, thereby necessitating the need for a bone graft procedure that potentially may restore shape and function to the jaw:
+The following are some of the most common factors that may contribute to jawbone deterioration and loss, thereby needing the need for a bone graft procedure that potentially may restore shape and function to the jaw: